-or Thirteen Years War (1654-1667).23 In Ireland, similar measures of suppression as those enforced against the partisans in Europe had been implemented: the Danish Duke of Württemberg compared the Protestant militia in Ireland to a similar Swedish militia which had suppressed the Danish populace and Snapphane partisans.24 As with most wars, fully distinguishing between regular troops, irregular forces, or civilians had been an unavoidable problem for both sides in the conflict.
+subsidiary to King James II or the House of Stuart); and were also described as bandits or highwaymen who robbed not only the Ottoman Turkish occupation, but the native population or merchants on the highways.22 Comparisons, too, can be made with the Cossacks.
+Cossack detachments had consisted of irregular or freebooting soldiers from Eastern-Europe and notably signed the Treaty of Pereyaslav which would precipitate the outbreak of the Russo-Polish War or Thirteen Years War (1654-1667).23 Ireland, similar measures of suppression as those enforced against the partisans in Europe had been implemented: the Danish Duke of Württemberg compared the Protestant militia in Ireland to a similar Swedish militia which had suppressed the Danish populace and Snapphane partisans.24 with most wars, fully distinguishing between regular troops, irregular forces, or civilians had been an unavoidable problem for both sides in the conflict.